The Sound Hits You First: A Journey Into the Heart of Iguazu Falls

 The experience starts with a short truck ride through the jungle — the truck itself is open-air and the road cuts through subtropical forest so thick the sunlight barely filters through.
 Then you board a heavy-duty zodiac with about 20 other people, all wearing life jackets that have clearly been soaked ten thousand times before.

-Best $50 I spent in Argentina.
+Best $50 you'll spend in Argentina.

 San Martin Island and the Quiet Side